BackofenLab/Cherri/README.md

 ```
 conda create -n cherri python=3.8 cherri -c conda-forge -c bioconda
 ```
-Or install it into your favorite existing environment
+Alternatively, you can install it into your existing environment via:

 ```
 conda install -c bioconda cherri
 ```

-If you are experiencing problems while running `conda install -c bioconda cherri` (e.g. complaints about conflicting dependencies), the following commands should do the trick:
+If you are experiencing problems while running `conda install -c bioconda cherri` (e.g. complaints about conflicting dependencies), the following commands might help:

 ```
 conda config --add channels bioconda
 conda config --add channels conda-forge
 ```

-This tells conda to explicitly look for packages in the specified channels, stored in the `.condarc` [conda configuration file](https://conda.io/projects/conda/en/latest/user-guide/configuration/use-condarc.html).
+This tells Conda to explicitly look for packages in the specified channels, stored in the `.condarc` [conda configuration file](https://conda.io/projects/conda/en/latest/user-guide/configuration/use-condarc.html).

 You additionally need to fix the python hash seed: